Svakinn/typeahead.js/New.md

 #8) Get suggestions before typing starts
 The typeahead control could be useful for displaying options before user starts to type in.
 Of course only if you have a small set of options.
 This could also be used with the `restrictInputToDatum` option.
 The implementation of this was quite simple: allow the `minLength` to be 0 and allow the `_getSuggestions` to run with this value.
 #9) Simplified initialization
-One of the most annoying thing with current typeahead is the fact that the programmer has to handle initialization of data in the control by using the method `setQuery` and.. in case of prefetched data, this has to be one after the control is initialized.
+One of the most annoying thing with current typeahead is the fact that the programmer has to handle initialization of data in the control by using the method `setQuery` and..
+In case of prefetched data, this has to be one after the control is initialized.
 Another thing related to this is that when remote data has been selected, it will trigger extra remote lookup for the newly selected text.
 All these problems are solved by changing when the internal suggestion search of the control is triggered.
 Now it is triggered when the control receives focus as well as when the user types in text.
 Suggestion search is also triggered when prefetched data has initialized, if the control is focused, so programmers no longer have to implement capture of the `typeahead:initialized` event.
 Another benefit of this change is that data initialization will not trigger remote searches firing of on page load.